catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 </details>

-Public discourse about climate change often focuses on polar bears and distant glaciers, failing to connect with urban audiences or convey how climate impacts affect daily life in UK cities.
-Dr. Martinez wanted to create accessible public performances that made climate change feel immediate and locally relevant.
-She developed "Climate in Our Streets," a series of short site-specific performances presented in public spaces across three cities, each addressing local climate impacts (flooding, heat vulnerability, air quality).
-The performances, created with local residents and presented free of charge, were attended by 500+ people who wouldn't typically engage with climate information.
-Dr. Chen designed accompanying info graphics displayed at performance sites, translating local climate data into accessible formats.
-Post-performance surveys showed 78% of audiences reported "better understanding how climate change affects my community" and 65% took at least one action afterward (from signing petitions to attending council meetings).
-The project received coverage in three regional newspapers, extending reach to an estimated 50,000 additional residents.
+Public discourse about climate change focuses on polar bears and distant glaciers, failing to connect with urban audiences or convey how climate impacts shape daily life in UK cities.
+Dr. Martinez created "Climate in Our Streets," a series of short site-specific performances in public spaces across three cities, each addressing local climate impacts: flooding, heat vulnerability, and air quality.
+Working with local residents, she presented free performances that reached 500+ people who wouldn't typically engage with climate information.
+Dr. Chen designed accompanying infographics displayed at performance sites, translating local climate data into accessible formats.
+Post-performance surveys showed 78% of audiences reported "better understanding how climate change affects my community" and 65% took at least one action afterward, from signing petitions to attending council meetings.
+Three regional newspapers covered the project, extending reach to an estimated 50,000 additional residents.

 <details class="ocar-breakdown">